Obstruction characterization of co-TT graphs: Forbidden induced subgraphs of co-TT graphs

-\textbf{Observation:} The graph $H_1$ coincide with the graph $S_3$ (the 3-sun).\\ Let $H^*_n (n\geq 2)$ be the graph obtained from $H_n$ by adding a new vertex $u'$ with $u$.
-Then from the proof of the Lemma 17, it follows that. \begin{lem} The graphs $H^*_n (n\geq 2)$ are forbidden induced graphs of co-TT graph. \end{lem} \textbf{Observation:} Again, we consider the family of graphs $H_n$, where $n\geq 3$.
+\begin{obs} \end{obs} Again, we consider the graphs $H_n$, where $n\leq 3$.
 First, we consider the graph $H_3$.
-If we take a vertex $x'$, and join it with the vertex $x_1$ or the vertex $x_3$ then in any cases it will be a co-TT graph.
-But, if we join $x'$ with $x_2$ then the resulting graph (Fig 21) is a forbidden induced graph for co-TT graph.
+If we take a vertex $x'$, and join it with the vertex $x_1$ or the vertex $x_3$ then in any case from Fig. 19 we can conclude that it will be a co-TT graph by taking a negative interval $I^-(x')$, where $r(x')$= $l(x_1)$ and $l(x')$= $r(x_1)$ or $r(x')$= $l(x_3)$ and $l(x')$= $r(x_3)$.
+But, if we join $x'$ with $x_2$ then the resulting graph (Fig. 21) is a forbidden induced graph for co-TT graph.
+Because now we have no positive or negative interval for the vertex $x'$.
+It is easy to check that $\mathrm{H_2}$ is a co-TT graph and $\mathrm{H_1}$= $\mathrm{S_3}$.
 Next, consider the graphs $H_n$, where $n>3$.
-Similarly, if we join the vertex $x'$ with $x_1$ or $x_n$ then we have co-TT graph.
+Similarly, if we join a vertex $x'$ with $x_1$ or $x_n$ then we have co-TT graph (as now we can take a negative interval $I^-(x')$ as before).
 Finally, if we join $x'$ with any of the vertices $x_2, x_3,..., x_{n-1}$ then every resulting graph will contain $W$ as an induced subgraph.

-Now we are proceeding to give the main result of this paper.
-Already we have mentioned that the forbidden graphs for split co-TT graphs are also forbidden graphs for co-TT graphs.
-Let $\mathcal{S}$ denotes the forbidden family of split co-TT graphs and if $S$ denotes the set of sun graphs, i.e. $ S=\{S_k, k\geq 3\}$.
-Then $S\subset \mathcal{S}$.\\ The next figure (Fig.22) will ease the proof of the main result.
+We are now ready to present the main result of this paper.
+As previously mentioned, the forbidden graphs for split co-TT graphs also serve as forbidden graphs for co-TT graphs.
+Assume $\mathcal{\widetilde{S}}$ represent the forbidden family of split co-TT graphs, and if we denote $S$ as the set of sun graphs, i.e., $S = \{S_k, k \geq 3\}$, then we have $ S \subset \mathcal{\widetilde{S}}$.